Presentation by Michael Doucet

 “strictly necessary” test as information received from other sources.

-Reviews such as this one highlight some of the changes in the security, intelligence, and certainly technological landscape that have taken place over the last 30 years.
+For SIRC, there have been many changes in the security, intelligence, and certainly technological landscape over the last 30 years.
 There is some debate now as to whether the legislation that created CSIS and SIRC is still as relevant today as it was in 1984.
 As we mark our 30th anniversary this year, we will be looking at our role – where we started, where we are and where we are heading.
-For more on that, I will encourage you to keep an eye out for our Annual Report which will be published this fall.
+For more on that, I will encourage you to keep an eye out for our Annual Report which will be released in coming weeks.

 I will end my introductory comments here to allow time for discussion.
 In closing, I would like to refer to the Royal Commission that ultimately led to CSIS’s and SIRC’s creation in the early 1980’s.
 In the report, there is quote from former Prime Minister Lester B. Pearson that, although dated, is still very relevant and insightful for us today.
 Pearson noted the importance that